VictorFarfan98/Progra2-UFM2018/TUTORIAL ESCRITO UNITY INHERITANCE/README.md

 using UnityEngine;
 using System.Collections;

-public class {
+public class iPhone:Phone{
-    public string color;

-    public Phone(){             // This is the first constructor for the Fruit class and is not inherited by any derived classes. color = "Jet Black";           // Here, the attribute 'color' has been inherited to the object and is given a value "Jet Black"
+    public Phone(){             // This is the first constructor for the Phone class and is not inherited by any derived classes. color = "Jet Black";           // Here, the attribute 'color' has been inherited to the object and is given a value "Jet Black"
     Debug.Log("1st Phone Constructor Called");
     }